|Level||Min||Lv. 30||Min||Lv. 35||Min||Lv. 40|

 Awakened bonus: New Skill: [Boiling Blood (Passive)]

-Leader Skill: Increases the Attack Speed of an ally’s monster in Dungeons by 28%.
+Leader Skill: Increase the Attack Speed of ally monsters in the Dungeons by 28%.

 Skill 1: Vampire Bat [200%ATK x 2]: Attacks 2 times with a vampire bat and recovers HP by 30% of the inflicted damage.

 - Lv.2 Damage +5%

 - Lv.3 Damage +5%

 Skill 2: Noble Agreement [590%ATK]: Strikes two strong blows.
 This attack receives a 30% Critical Rate bonus.
 (Reusable in 3 turns).